Tianxiang-C/SCI-Cream/content/authors/song-jianwen/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+  - icon: cv
+    icon_pack: ai
+    link: uploads/CV_JSong_Updated_1130.pdf
   - icon: envelope
     icon_pack: fas
     link: 'mailto:jianwensong@link.cuhk.edu.cn'